 Students applying for admission must meet the general requirements for graduate admission and the following program requirements:

-- Writing sample that is the sole work of the applicant.
+- Optional writing sample that is the sole work of the applicant.
 This may be an independent research paper from previous college experience, summary of a design or research project, or other evidence of professional-level writing ability.

 - An interview with the Director of the Graduate Program in Historic Preservation.

 While application materials are accepted continuously, admission packets should be completed and submitted for consideration at least 4 weeks prior to the beginning of the initial semester anticipated for attendance.